WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     ???
 Question "How to find the DOI?"

-        The DOIs can be found through the [Citation Search][citesearch] or in the citation tab of a dataset on MetaGrid.
+        🔍 The DOIs can be found through the [Citation Search][citesearch] or in the citation tab of a dataset on MetaGrid.

-        It is also possible to take the `tracking_id` global attribute of a file and append it to [https://handle-esgf.dkrz.de/lp/](https://handle-esgf.dkrz.de/lp/) (e.g., [https://handle-esgf.dkrz.de/lp/21.14100/3c2cf1eb-921d-3f48-b0c2-982ef55d93d4](https://handle-esgf.dkrz.de/lp/21.14100/3c2cf1eb-921d-3f48-b0c2-982ef55d93d4)).
-The DOI will appear on the page of the handle service.
+        🖱️ It is also possible to take the `tracking_id` global attribute of a file and append it to [https://handle-esgf.dkrz.de/lp/](https://handle-esgf.dkrz.de/lp/) (e.g., [https://handle-esgf.dkrz.de/lp/21.14100/3c2cf1eb-921d-3f48-b0c2-982ef55d93d4](https://handle-esgf.dkrz.de/lp/21.14100/3c2cf1eb-921d-3f48-b0c2-982ef55d93d4)).
+From there, you can follow "The file is part of the following aggregation(s)" and find the DOI and version of the dataset.

+        🤖 Instead of doing this by hand, you can also use the [file2citation.py](../assets/file2citation.py){:download="file2citation.py"} python script (PROTOTYPE).
+Input tracking_id(s) or file paths(s) to retrieve the citation (textually or in the bibtex format).

         Note that there are two citation granularities on experiment data and on model/MIP data.